-On the other hand, the Confederacy was founded upon the idea of white supremacy and supported enslavement.
-While the majority of Southerners did not own slaves, most believed their state had the right to determine if it was legal to own human beings and treat them like property.
+On the other hand, the Confederacy was founded upon the belief in white supremacy and supported enslavement.
+While the majority of Southerners did personally not own slaves, most believed their state had the right to determine if it was legal to own human beings and treat them like property.

-Economically, people in the Union were more likely to work in cities and industry.
+Economically, people in the Union were more likely to live in cities and work in industry.
 Railroads and improvements in mechanics as well as early factories, helped states in the Union to achieve economic success in the mid-1800s.

 After a string of less successful generals, General Ulysses S. Grant would emerge as a prominent military leader as the commander of the Union Army.
 His efforts were backed by President Abraham Lincoln, and both men pledged allegiance to the Union capital of Washington, D.C.